-"R" in the case title of a criminal proceeding stands for the Crown, in reference to the Latin term for King (Rex) or Queen (Regina).
+\&quot;R" in the case title of a criminal proceeding stands for the Crown, in reference to the Latin term for King (Rex) or Queen (Regina).

-But what does it mean to "prove" something either beyond a reasonable doubt or on a balance of probabilities?
-Establishing proof depends on evidence.
-The law of evidence involves a complex set of rules that determine what is admissible and therefore can be considered by a court or tribunal in its decision.
-An examination of the law of evidence is outside the focus of the material in this textbook, as it is generally a matter to be addressed by the legal professionals representing the parties.
+law of evidence is outside the focus of the material in this textbook, as it is generally a matter to be addressed by the legal professionals representing the parties.
 However, a short answer to the question of what is proof is that evidence is required to establish or prove the facts.
 If a fact cannot be established by the admissible evidence, it is as if the fact did not exist.
 If a fact that is germane to the legal issue cannot be proven, it may not be treated as fact for the purposes of the legal proceeding and, consequently, it cannot alter the legal outcome.